Though it is valuable, Maryland bridge has some problems in regard to the use of metal and the longevity of the bridge bonding.

 - The teeth are translucent.
 The metal backing will cause the teeth to darken slightly, so the result is a slghtely different color than other front teeth.
 To overcome this problem we design the framework to fit at the palatal portion of the tooth.

-In conclusion: The Maryland bridge has been successful and is used in dentistry for over more than 20 years.
+In conclusion: The Maryland bridge has been successful and is used in dentistry for more than 30 years.
 The quality and design of the bridge have been proven successful both as a transitional and permanent prosthesis.
-It can last over ten years if one takes relevant care of it and mantains a good hygiene regime.
+It can last more than ten years if one takes relevant care of it and mantains a good hygiene regime.